bluefroguk1/empire-dump/content/Wiki/Game Design/Must-avoid policy.md

 * A must-avoid request is not the same as a report of a conduct problem, and does not involve any investigation
 * You don't have to provide any reason for requesting one and you [[Will|will]] not be asked for details
 * Asking for a must-avoid does not prevent you also [[Reporting a conduct problem|reporting a conduct problem]] If you want a must-avoid then you must contact the conduct team.
 A must-avoid is not part of our official conduct complaint system, but the administration is handled by the conduct team.
 You don't have to provide any reasoning for why you want to have a must-avoid.
-The team won't carry out any investigation or require any further details - they [[Will|will]] simply check that you understand what a must-avoid entails, and then they will speak to the other party as quickly as possible to let them know the restrictions that both you and they are under.
+The team won't carry out any investigation or require any further details - they [[Will|will]] simply check that you understand what a must-avoid entails, and then they [[Will|will]] speak to the other party as quickly as possible to let them know the restrictions that both you and they are under.
 If you choose to share details about your reasoning with the conduct team, they may ask you if you wish to make a report about a conduct problem, depending on what you have told them.
 This is always optional.
 Asking for a must-avoid also does not prevent you from [[Reporting a conduct problem|reporting a conduct problem]] at the same time, or in the future, if you want to.
 ## What Does it Entail?
 * Make all reasonable efforts to avoid close social contact with the other person